6 Recurrent Neural Networks

 Bridge to LSTM Networks

-The point of this chapter is not that plain RNNs are the best architecture for macroeconomic or financial sequences.
-The point is that plain RNNs make the core problem visible: learning long-run dependence requires gradients to carry information across many time steps.
-LSTMs modify the state update by adding gates and a cell state so that information can be preserved more reliably.
+Plain RNNs are rarely the best architecture for macroeconomic or financial sequences.
+Their value in this chapter is conceptual: they expose the structural problem that learning long-run dependence requires gradient signal across many time steps.
+LSTMs address this by modifying the state update with gates and a cell state that preserve information more reliably.

 6.10 Summary